dgraph-io/dgraph-docs/content/graphql/quick-start/index.md

 1. Type a name for your Dgraph cloud instance.
 1. Click **Launch**
 1. A new Dgraph cloud backend is created for you.
-   The URL listed in **GraphQL Endpoint**is the URL at which Dgraph Cloud serves data to your app.
+   The URL listed in **GraphQL Endpoint** is the URL at which Dgraph cloud serves data to your app.
 You can copy it at any time to use in a GraphQL client application.

 ## Step 2: Deploy a GraphQL Schema